bioinfo-pf-curie/mpiSORT/docs/README.md

 #### Assess the speed-up baseline with mpiSORT

 In this section we are going to compute the baseline walltime for the reference tool `samtools` and assess the speed-up obtained with `mpiSORT`.
-We start with 8 cores on a single node and a SAM of 70 Gb big containing only 1 chromosome after alignment with [mpiBWAByChr](https://github.com/bioinfo-pf-curie/mpiBWA)).
+We start with 8 cores on a single node and a SAM of 70 GB big containing only 1 chromosome after alignment with [mpiBWAByChr](https://github.com/bioinfo-pf-curie/mpiBWA)).

 ```